-The first two years of the five-year program are considered the pre-professional years.
-Enrollment in the first year of the pre-professional program is limited based upon high school GPA and SAT/ACT scores.
+- Enrollment in the first year is limited based upon high school GPA and SAT/ACT scores

-During the first two years of this program coursework includes a liberal arts body of knowledge in collaboration with drawing, design, history and theory, computer graphics and technology.
-Students who successfully complete these initial studies continue on to the professional program to continue advanced courses in architecture and the Engaging Our World (EOW) curriculum for the concluding three years.
+- Coursework includes a liberal arts body of knowledge in collaboration with drawing, design, history and theory, computer graphics and technology.
+Students who successfully complete these initial studies continue on to the professional program to continue advanced courses in architecture and the CORE: Engaging Our World curriculum for the concluding three years.

 The Hammons School of Architecture facility, constructed in 1991, is an exceptional structure that provides the proper setting for this unique educational experience.
 The heart of the building consists of the welcoming studio environment supported by computers, classrooms and a well-equipped shop.
 The 250-seat auditorium is used for academic, professional and public functions that make the school an important cultural center in Southwest Missouri.